alexquu/alexquu/README.md

 ### Hi there 👋, i'm Alessandro Quarin!

+Learning front-end development and loving it!

+Experience with the technologies listed below, always keeping on improving and adding something new to my skills.

+If you want to reach out, check my [Linkedin](https://www.linkedin.com/in/alessandro-quarin-981475113/) page or write me at alexqu86@gmail.com.

 <!--
 **alexquu/alexquu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.